HLSources/afterburner-game-clone/utils/binaries/nightfire-model-compiler-legacy/readme.md

-I received these files way back in about about 2007, and luckily still have them on my computer. studiomdl.exe came with the converter, but doesn't seem to support compiling QCs that the converter produces. abstudiomdl is built specifically for Afterburner and is taken from the afterburner-compiletools repo.
+I received these files way back in about about 2007, and luckily still have them on my computer. studiomdl.exe is for producing Gearcraft-compatible v11 MDLs, and requires QCs and SMDs in the correct format. abstudiomdl is built specifically for Afterburner and is taken from the afterburner-compiletools repo.